quilvioo/knowledge-repo/spark/README.md

 ## What is Spark?

-The official [https://spark.apache.org/](Apache Spark) site greets you with
+The official [Apache Spark](https://spark.apache.org/) site greets you with

 > Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.